Uckermark: Pomerania, Ostsiedlung

-In 1172 Pomeranian dukes, vassals of the Duchy of Saxony, later of the Holy Roman Empire, controlled the area.
+In 1172 Pomeranian dukes, vassals of the Duchy of Saxony, formerly of Poland, and later of Denmark and the Holy Roman Empire, controlled the area.
 In the course of the medieval Ostsiedlung, the Ukrani were Christianized and Germanized by Saxons, who founded monasteries, castles, and towns; the Slavic heritage is reflected in the many regional towns whose names end with "-ow" and "-in".
 The early centers of the territory were the Seehausen (Gramzow) Premonstratensian monastery and the city of Prenzlau, developed and granted German town law by Barnim I, Duke of Pomerania, in 1234.
 Both the central city and the central monastery were set up beside the former Ukrani central burghs.

 Pomerania and Brandenburg struggle for overlordship

 The Margraviate of Brandenburg, holding claims on the Duchy of Pomerania, expanded north since the 1230s, taking her chances while the House of Pomerania was weakened.
 In the 1250 Treaty of Landin, Barnim I conceded the Uckermark to John I and Otto III, Ascanian Margraves of Brandenburg.

-After the extinction of the Ascanians, the Pomeranian dukes reacquired a few border regions.
-Mecklenburg advanced into the Uckermark, but lost her gains in a 1323 war with Brandenburg.
+After the extinction of the Ascanians, it was contested by several principalities.
+In 1319 it was seized by Mecklenburg.
+In 1320 the allied forces of the duchies of Pomerania and Jawor clashed with Mecklenburg in the Uckermark.
+In late 1320, a portion of the Uckermark was occupied by Saxe-Wittenberg, whereas the northernmost parts with Prenzlau and Pasewalk remained under Pomeranian control.
+War between Pomerania and Mecklenburg continued in 1322 with Pomerania recapturing Torgelow.
+Mecklenburg lost her gains in a 1323 war with Brandenburg.

 In the Pomeranian-Brandenburg War from 1329–33, Pomerania was able to defeat Brandenburg at Kremmer Damm.
 In the following years, control of the Uckermark was disputed by Brandenburg, Mecklenburg, and Pomerania.